codedance/Retaliation/README.md

   2. Copy this script onto the system connected to your missile lanucher.

-  3. Modify your COMMAND_SETS so there is a target defined for each of your build-braking coders (their user ID as listed in Jenkins).
+  3. Modify your COMMAND_SETS in the retaliation.py script to define your targeting commands for each one of your build-braking coders (their user ID as listed in Jenkins).
+A command set is an array of move and fire commands.
+It is recommend to start each command set with a "reset" command.
+This parks the launcher in a known position (bottom-left).
+You can then use "up" and "right" followed by a time (in milliseconds) to position your fire.

       You can test a set by calling it with the command:

            `retaliation.py "[developer name]"`

       Trial and error is the best approch.
 Consider doing this secretly after hours!

   4. Setup the Jenkins "notification" plugin.
 Define a UDP endpoint on port 22222.